logion-network/logion-api/website/docs/client/loc.md

 :::danger
 In the above example, the item ID is generated using function `generateEthereumTokenItemId`.
 This ensures that the item ID matches the one computed by the [logion Smart Contract](https://github.com/logion-network/logion-solidity/blob/main/contracts/Logion.sol).
-**This is very important because otherwise, the bidirectional link between the item and its token would be broken.**
+**This is very important because otherwise, the bidirectional link between the item and its token would be broken.
+The nonce parameter must match the one in the Smart Contract.**

 One may consider not using the logion Smart Contract, leaving the choice of the item ID completely open, but this is not recommanded.
 :::